Holly Willoughby: The lying-in-state of Elizabeth II

-On 17 September 2022, Willoughby and Phillip Schofield drew criticism for not joining The Queue with the public, when filming for This Morning at the lying in state of Queen Elizabeth II in Westminster Hall.
-ITV said that they were escorted from the press gallery by government staff, and did not file past the Queen's coffin.
-Social media users contrasted this against the actions of other celebrities such as David Beckham and Susanna Reid, who queued for many hours with members of the general public.
+Amid the death and state funeral of Elizabeth II on 17 September 2022, Willoughby and Schofield drew criticism on social media for not joining the queue for the lying-in-state of the queen with the public, when filming in Westminster Hall.
+ITV said that Schofield and Willoughby were escorted from the press gallery by government staff and did not file past the Queen's coffin.
+Some social media users contrasted this with the actions of figures including David Beckham and Susanna Reid, who queued for many hours with members of the general public.